API Usage#

 Any calls to input parsing and computation APIs should be surrounded by calls to librpa_init_global and librpa_finalize_global.

 To configure runtime parameters for computation, an LibrpaOptions object should be created, modified and passed to computation functions.
 Parameters are attributes of LibrpaOptions object, and can be initialized using librpa_init_options.
-For example, to configure the number of frequency grids and Green’s function threshold:
+For API calls, set the time-frequency grid type explicitly before computation.
+For example, to configure a minimax grid, the number of frequency points, and Green’s function threshold:

 // C API